RafaelSeidi/ProgramQuestions/README.md

 # QuestionsProgram
-A more comic question and answer program using a notepad as a database, editable by the program itself (made in 18/09/2019)
+A more comic question and answer program using a notepad as a database, editable by the program itself (made in C# - 09/18/2019)